Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 “So, freedom for you is simply not being married to Miss Mabel?”
 Violet couldn’t let him go without knowing more.
 “Is that all?”

 Violet watched him in silence.
-Already he was leaping forward in his life, envisioning all the marvellous opportunities that lay ahead.
+Already he was leaping forward in his life, envisioning all the marvellous opportunities that stretched ahead.
 She felt like weeping at the vast chasm between what each could hope for from their respective futures.
 Instead, she murmured, “There are no tigers in Africa.”

 He stopped as he slid the second cufflink home, his lips trembling with suppressed amusement.
-“Not only beautiful, you are also clever, sweet Violet.
+“Not only beautiful, you are also clever, Violet.
 I was testing you, of course.
 Though what would you know about tigers?”

 “A little,” she ventured.
 But he was too occupied with tidying himself to attend to her properly.
 Finally satisfied with his appearance, he turned and put his hands on her shoulders.